10.1 OVERVIEW AND PURPOSE

 10.6 ORAL PORTION OF EXAM

-After approval of the grant proposal, students will defend their proposal in an oral examination before the full Candidacy Examination Committee, which consists of the student’s Dissertation Advisory Committee plus a Graduate School Representative if applicable.
+After approval of the grant proposal, students will defend their proposal in an oral examination before the full Candidacy Examination Committee, which consists of the student’s Advisory Committee plus a Graduate School Representative if applicable.
 This examination should be scheduled two to four (2-4) weeks after approval of the grant proposal.

 In accordance with Graduate School rules the examination, defined as time spent answering questions posed by the Candidacy Examination Committee, should last approximately two hours.
-However, at the discretion of the Committee, the student may present a brief (~10 min) summary of the aims of her/his research proposal, providing background, hypotheses, and research strategies to achieve the stated goals.
+However, at the discretion of the Advisory Committee, the student may present a brief (~10 min) summary of the aims of her/his research proposal, providing background, hypotheses, and research strategies to achieve the stated goals.
 NGP does not consider the time spent on the presentation as part of the formal examination.
-Attendance at the oral examination is limited to the student and members of the Candidacy Examination Committee, all of whom must be present during the entire duration of the oral examination.
-During the examination, all members of the Committee will ask questions related to the grant proposal, but tangential lines of questioning can and should be pursued as well as questions of a general neuroscience nature that may include, but are not limited to, any material covered in the core courses of the curriculum.
-However, there are no specific mandated areas of questioning, and this is left to the discretion of the Committee members.
+Attendance at the oral examination is limited to the student and members of the Advisory Committee, all of whom must be present during the entire duration of the oral examination.
+During the examination, all members of the Advisory Committee will ask questions related to the grant proposal, but tangential lines of questioning can and should be pursued as well as questions of a general neuroscience nature that may include, but are not limited to, any material covered in the core courses of the curriculum.
+However, there are no specific mandated areas of questioning, and this is left to the discretion of the Advisory Committee members.
 Questioning of the student should occupy the entire period of the examination.
 All committee members are expected to participate fully in the questioning during the course of the examination and in the discussion of and decision on the result of the Candidacy Examination.

 Postponement: The oral portion of the Candidacy Examination is expected to be held as scheduled.
 Circumstances however may force postponement.
 Before taking this action, the advisor must consult the student and members of the Candidacy Examination Committee and must then notify the NGP committee of the new date, time, and location of the examination.
 Once formal questioning has begun, the examination must proceed to a voting conclusion.